Clear and trackable delivery Real guarantees on every order Fast help when you need it

 1. The free-roam add-on — DIY 12-Panel Metal Wire Playpen · £33.99

 Not technically a hutch, but hear me out.
-Rabbits and guinea pigs do best with a proper enclosure at night and a chunk of free-roam time during the day, and this twelve-panel wire playpen is the cheapest way to give them the second half.
-You clip the panels into whatever shape fits your sitting room, kitchen corner or a patch of lawn — a rough circle for supervised play, a long rectangle to bridge the hutch and a chew-safe area, or a box to protect the skirting boards from a rabbit that has taken a liking to them.
+Rabbits and guinea pigs do best with a proper enclosure at night and free-roam during the day, and this twelve-panel wire pen is the cheapest way to give them the second half.
+Clip the panels into whatever shape fits your sitting room, kitchen corner or patch of lawn — a circle for supervised play, a rectangle to bridge the hutch and a chew-safe zone, or a box round the skirting boards a rabbit has taken a liking to.
+Rounded panel edges are a small safety touch that matters more than the spec sheet suggests.
+The caveat: panel height won't stop a determined jumper, and juvenile animals can squeeze through if you haven't checked spacing.
+Supervised-play tool, not an unattended enclosure.

-• Cons: not escape-proof for lively rabbits, needs supervision.
+• Cons: not escape-proof, needs supervision.

 • Best for: supplementing a hutch with proper free-roam space, especially for house rabbits.